pierre-24/enccb_theme/README.md

 # Drupal theme `enccb_theme`

 Theme for the [EuroCC NCC Belgium website](https://www.enccb.be/).
-Currently in development.
+Currently, in development.

 The templates originate from the `stable` core theme.
 The goal is to touch as small of them as possible.